isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-in-the-yard-naturally/index.md

 ##  Whether it uses natural or chemical ingredients?

-Generally, [flea sprays for yards](https://pestpolicy.com/best-flea-spray-for-yard/) that contain chemicals are more effective.
+Generally, [flea sprays for yards](https://pestpolicy.com/best-flea-spray-for-yard/)that contain chemicals are more effective.
 But there are a few good, non-toxic solutions available too.
 Remember: always follow all instructions carefully.
 Not onl y is this important for safety reasons, but it will also ensure you get the best results. *Is it safe to use around your pets?

 * - Always read the ingredi ents, instructions, and warning labels carefully.